 As in mediation, collaborative law is based on principled negotiations.
 In contrast to mediation, where both parties meet with one neutral mediator, however, in collaborative law, each has their own solicitor and issues are resolved in meetings of all four of them.

-The collaborative law model is based on all participants, the two parties and both lawyers, agreeing in writing not to go to court.
-A formal agreement is signed at the first meeting.
+The collaborative law model is based on both parties and both lawyers agreeing in writing not to go to court, confirmed in a formal agreement, which everyone signs at the first meeting.
 This means that if one party later on decides to go to court after all, both solicitors have to stop acting and both parties have to change solicitors.
-The only exception would be in an emergency applications.
+The only exception would be in an emergency application.